parse-community/docs/_includes/rest/objects.md

 }
 ```

+The response body also includes any field that was modified using `beforeSave` and `afterSave` triggers.

 ## Retrieving Objects

 Once you've created an object, you can retrieve its contents by sending a GET request to the object URL returned in the location header.
 For example, to retrieve the object we created above: